BurkovBA/BurkovBA.github.io/content/blog/2023-04-30-1/index.md

 ### Pickands' estimator

-If we find a way to estimate the parameter $\gamma$ from the experimental data, we can argue that underlying survival function has a finite or and infinte upper endpoint.
+If we find a way to estimate the parameter $\gamma$ from the experimental data, we can argue that underlying survival function has a finite or an infinite upper endpoint.
 This is extremely valuable, e.g. we can prove that human lifespan is fundamentally limited, and that hazard rate has a singularity, approaching some end point at around 117-123 years.

 How do we estimate $\gamma$, given experimental data?